What is fascia and what is its influence on the body?

 How long is a regular session?

 Sessions may vary in length.
 This is because each session has a different focus.
-On average, a session takes about 75 minutes.
-It is useful to plan for the full 90 minutes.
+On average, a session takes between 65 and 75 minutes.

 What do I wear?

 It is best for the Rolfer™ to work directly on the skin.
 This way, it is easier to feel and work on the different layers of connective tissue (fascia).
 Therefore, clients normally wear their regular underwear.
 Alternatively, a bikini or short swimming trunks, as well as gym shorts and sports bras can be worn.
 While working on the table, we can use a sheet or a blanket so you feel more comfortable and warm.

 How much does it cost?

 Please refer to the rates page for details on prices.

 Does my health insurance cover the costs for treatment?